Fifth Grade Curriculum Overview

 The application of technology continues in 5th grade using Chromebooks for research projects and papers in all subjects, and instruction in spreadsheet, presentation, database, and word-processing software, including Google applications.

-In addition to the curriculum taught in the fifth grade classrooms, students attend at least one of the following specials each day:
+In addition to the curriculum taught in the fifth grade classrooms, students attend at least one of the following enrichment classes each day:

 - Physical Education (2x a week)